opendaylight/docs/docs/user-guide/daexim-user-guide.rst

 Overview
 --------

-The Data Export/Import is known as "daexim" (pronounced 'deck-sim') for short.
+Data Export/Import is known as "daexim" (pronounced 'deck-sim') for short.
 The intended audience are administrators responsible for operations of OpenDaylight.